(Non-college credit activities)

 College for Kids

-College for Kids is a summer enrichment program offered by Dyersburg State Community College for children aged four through sixth grade.
+College for Kids is a summer enrichment program offered by Dyersburg State Community College for children 4 years old through sixth grade.
 Classes are designed for students to gain experience and to participate in activities which complement the normal school curriculum.
-College for Kids is operated as a morning program for one week during the month of June at the Dyersburg Campus.
+College for Kids is operated as a morning program for one week during the month of June at the Dyersburg and Covington locations.
 College for Kids is offered at the Gibson County Center in July.

 Parenting Education Workshops